doitian/knowledge-base/§ Blog/Posts/Posts - 2026/2609 - Forwarding Desktop Notifications to Pushover/§ Forwarding Desktop Notifications to Pushover.md

   - linux
   - script
   - windows
-description: "One binary forwards mako and Windows toasts to Pushover.
-Linux needs one hook line; Windows needs a signed sparse-identity MSIX."
+description: One binary forwards mako and Windows toasts to Pushover.
+Linux needs one hook line; Windows needs a signed sparse-identity MSIX.
 ---

 # Forwarding Desktop Notifications to Pushover